tymyrddin/blue/source/docs/dev/devsecops/azure/index.rst

 Defending Microsoft’s mansion from uninvited guests
 ===================================================================

-Azure is like a high-tech mansion—full of cool features, but if you leave the doors unlocked, you’ll wake up to cryptominers in your living room.
+Azure is like a high-tech mansion, full of cool features, but if you leave the doors unlocked, you’ll wake up to cryptominers in your living room.